 John McCanny has made pioneering contributions to research on special purpose silicon architectures for digital signal and video processing, and for cryptography.
 He has published 5 research books, 360 peer-reviewed research papers and holds over 20 patents.

-His awards include a Royal Academy of Engineering Silver Medal (1996), an IEEE Millennium Medal, the Royal Dublin Society/Irish Times Boyle Medal (2004), the IET Faraday Medal (2006) and the Royal Irish Academy’s Cunningham Medal (2011).
+His awards include a Royal Academy of Engineering Silver Medal (1996), an IEEE Millennium Medal, the Royal Dublin Society/Irish Times Boyle Medal (2004), the IET Faraday Medal (2006), the Royal Irish Academy’s Cunningham Medal (2011) and the Irish Academy of Engineering’s Parson Medal (2018).
 He is also a Fellow of the Royal Academy of Engineering, the Irish Academy of Engineering, the IEEE and a Member of the Royal Irish Academy.

 Member of Dowling Review on University Business collaboration, Royal Academy of Engineering

 Assessment Panel, US/Ireland Research Innovation Awards, Royal Irish Academy

 Interest and expertise